Daniel Weil

-Daniel Weil (born September 8, 1953) is an architect and industrial designer.
+Daniel Weil (born September 8, 1953) is an Argentine-born British architect and industrial designer.
+He was a partner at the London office of design firm Pentagram between 1992–2020.

 Early life

 Weil was born in Buenos Aires to parents Alfredo Weil and Mina Rosenbaum.
 His mother is of Italian descent and because of anti-Semitic laws by Mussolini, she immigrated to Buenos Aires along with her sister, who also married Alfredo's brother.
 Weil grew up with three brothers; the eldest Ruben; and two younger brothers Gabriel and Miguel.
-He has German descent.
+He is of German descent.

 Weil studied architecture at the University of Buenos Aires, graduating in 1977.
 Following qualifying as an architect, Weil moved to London to attend the Royal College of Art, obtaining an MA in 1981.
 Weil was a unit master for the Architectural Association and a professor of Industrial Design at the Royal College of Art.

 Career

 Daniel Weil performing the honor kick-off in the World Chess Championship 2018 between Magnus Carlsen and Fabiano Caruana.